GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music: Introduction

+The GiantMIDI-Piano dataset can be used in many research areas, including 1) Computer-based musical analysis \citep{volk2011unfolding, meredith2016computational} such as using computers to analyse the structure, chords, and melody of music works.
+2) Symbolic music generation \citep{yang2017midinet, hawthorne2018enabling} such as generating symbolic music in symbolic format.
+3) Computer-based music information retrieval \citep{casey2008content, choi2017tutorial} such as music transcription and music tagging.
+4) Expressive performance analysis \citep{cancino2018computational} such as analysing the performance of different pianists.

-This paper is organized as follows: Section 2 surveys piano MIDI datasets; Section 3 introduces the collection and transcription of GiantMIDI-Piano; Section 4 investigates the statistics of GiantMIDI-Piano; Section 5 evaluates the quality of GiantMIDI-Piano.
+This paper is organised as follows: Section 2 surveys piano MIDI datasets; Section 3 introduces the collection of the GiantMIDI-Piano dataset; Section 4 investigates the statistics of the GiantMIDI-Piano dataset; Section 5 evaluates the quality of the GiantMIDI-Piano dataset.